shoyguer/seed/README.md

 ## Installation
 1. Download the latest release
-2. Extract to your Godot project - I strongly recommend you place this plugin folder inside your project's 'addon' folder:
+2. Extract to your Godot project, and make sure this is how your project structure looks like this:
 ```
 your_project_folder/
 ├── addons/